+The road to see the puffin colonies on the east coast of Iceland is a winding mountain drive.
 Seyðisfjörður, on the far east coast of Iceland, was a ghost town.
 A low fog had settled on the streets, whiting out the backdrop and limiting visibility to just the few houses around us.
-On a clear day, we might have seen tall, snowy mountains, a still blue fjord, and a community of coloured wooden … More Where to visit puffins in Iceland
+On a clear … More Where to visit puffins in Iceland

 When glaciers end their slow motion tumble down the mountains, they calve off into serene glacier lakes.
 At the south end of Iceland’s epic glacier Vatnajökull, the glacier pools into the Fjallsárlón glacier lake, and nearby Jökulsárlón.
 Iceland is a rough circle shape – and if you imagine it is a giant clock – we … More Vatnajökull glacier lakes – Fjallsárlón and Jökulsárlón